Self-induced heterogeneity in deeply supercooled liquids

 We analyse sample-to-sample fluctuations of the structural relaxation up to $P=30$, much beyond the mode-coupling crossover.
-We run 40 distinct trajectories starting from each configuration $\alpha$ equilibrated using swap Monte Carlo during which we record the time overlap $Q_\alpha(t) = 1/N \sum_i \theta(a - |{\bf r}_i^\alpha(t)-{\bf r}_i^\alpha(0)|)$, with $a=0.2$, ${\bf r}_i^\alpha(t)$ the position of particle $i$ at time $t$ starting from configuration $\alpha$ at $t=0$, and $\theta(x)$ the Heaviside function.
+We run 40 distinct trajectories starting from each configuration $\alpha$ equilibrated using swap Monte Carlo during which we record the time overlap $Q_\alpha(t) = 1/N \sum_i \theta(a - |{\bf r}_i^\alpha(t)-{\bf r}_i^\alpha(0)|)$, with $a=0.2$, ${\bf r}_i^\alpha(t)$ the position of particle $i$ at time $t$ starting from configuration $\alpha$ at $t=0$, and $\theta(x)$ the Heaviside function (this choice ensures that the overlap probes equivalent physics to the self-intermediate scattering function~\cite{berthier2017configurational,ozawa2017does}).
 By averaging over distinct trajectories from the same initial condition $\alpha$ we obtain the isoconfigurational average $\langle Q_\alpha (t) \rangle$, see Fig.~\ref{fig:local}(b).
-Whereas $Q_\alpha(t)$ is not smooth and fluctuates among trajectories, $\langle Q_\alpha(t) \rangle$ has a smooth time dependence which fully characterizes the relaxation dynamics of configuration $\alpha$.
+Whereas $Q_\alpha(t)$ is not smooth and fluctuates among individual trajectories, $\langle Q_\alpha(t) \rangle$ has a smooth time dependence which fully characterizes the relaxation dynamics of configuration $\alpha$.
 The isoconfigurational average advantageously replaces the time average needed in single molecule studies.
 In a final step, we perform an additional average over $200$ independent configurations to obtain the bulk correlation function, $Q_b(t) = \overline{\langle Q_\alpha(t) \rangle}$, see Fig.~\ref{fig:local}(c).
 To analyse the fluctuations, each isoconfigurational correlation is fitted to a stretched exponential,

 where $(q, \beta, \tau)$ are three fitting parameters, taking values $(q_b,\beta_b,\tau_b)$ for the bulk function $Q_b(t)$.